 Threshold Limit – Distance Selling – VAT

-Distance selling cause VAT duties in Europe.
-Every European country has its own distance selling threshold.
-Once this limit is reached within a calendar year, the seller has to get an additional VAT number in the country of import.
+Every European country has its own distance selling threshold and once this limit is reached (within a calendar year), the seller has to get an additional VAT number in the country of import.

 Due to the fact that the VAT is a tax which has to be paid by the final consumer, countries will expect businesses to register with them in order to make these businesses pay the local VAT.